No items found.

 • Watercolor meditation: Experimenting with watercolors, focusing on the fluidity of the paint and the blending of colors.

-• Making vision boards: Creating a visual representation of your goals and dreams, focusing on your aspirations while selecting images and words.
+• Making vision boards: Encourage clients to create a visual representation of their goals and dreams, focusing on their aspirations while selecting images and words.

 • Printmaking: Engaging in simple printmaking techniques, focusing on creating patterns and designs.